 - Information Update Form—To update your address or other personal information

-- Retiree Computing and Confidentiality Agreement Form—Please contact Human Resources at 312.915.6175
+- Retiree Computing and Confidentiality Agreement Form—Contact Human Resources at 312.915.6175 or email@example.com

 - Retiree Health Account Reimbursement Claim Form

 Loyola University Chicago is committed to providing you with the resources and information necessary to assist you with making informed decisions.
 The links below provide additional info on your current benefits and the status of those benefits after retirement.
 We’ve also provided helpful links to important Medicare information that you’ll need to become familiar with, as you consider retirement: